 The Falcon 9 first stage contains 9 Merlin 1D+ sea level engines.
 Each engine uses an open gas generator cycle and runs on RP-1 and liquid oxygen (LOx).
 Each engine produces 845 kN of thrust at sea level, with a specific impulse (ISP) of 285 seconds, and 934 kN in a vacuum with an ISP of 313 seconds.
 Due to the powerful nature of the engine, and the large amount of them, the Falcon 9 first stage is able to lose an engine right off the pad, or up to two later in flight, and be able to successfully place the payload into orbit.

-The Merlin engines are ignited by TEA-TEB.
+The Merlin engines are ignited by triethylaluminum and triethylborane (TEA-TEB), which instantaneously burst into flames when mixed in the presence of oxygen.
 During static fire and launch the TEA-TEB is provided by the ground service equipment.
-However, as the Falcon 9 first stage is able to propulsively land three of the Merlin engines (E1, E5, and E9) contain TEA-TEB canisters to relight for the boost back, reentry, and landing burns.
+However, as the Falcon 9 first stage is able to propulsively land, three of the Merlin engines (E1, E5, and E9) contain TEA-TEB canisters to relight for the boost back, reentry, and landing burns.

 The Falcon 9 second stage is the only expendable part of the Falcon 9.
 It contains a singular MVacD engine that produces 992 kN of thrust and an ISP of 348 seconds.
 The second stage is capable of doing several burns, allowing the Falcon 9 to put payloads in several different orbits.

 For missions with many burns and/or long coasts between burns, the second stage is able to be equipped with a mission extension package.
-When the second stage has this package it has a grey strip, which helps keep the RP-1 warm, an increased number of COPVs for pressurization control, and additional TEA-TEB.
+When the second stage has this package it has a grey strip, which helps keep the RP-1 warm, an increased number of composite-overwrapped pressure vessels (COPVs) for pressurization control, and additional TEA-TEB.

 Following stage separation, the Falcon 9 will conduct 2 burns.
-These burns will softly touch down the booster on one of SpaceX’s autonomous spaceport drone ships.
+These burns will softly touch down the booster on SpaceX’s autonomous spaceport drone ship A Shortfall of Gravitas.

 Falcon 9 Fairings